-Estate planning and elder care attorney Jackie Bedard of Cary, NC, shares her professional insights about new developments in directives for medical care decisions.
+Estate planning and elder law attorney Jackie Bedard of Cary, NC, shares her professional insights about new developments in directives for medical care decisions.

 Advanced Care Planning (ACP) involves making decisions about medical care and provisions for any possible future situation when you might be unable to do so.
 Some examples of such cases are catastrophic accidents, terminal illness, or dementia.